Testing BDI-based Multi-Agent Systems using Discrete Event Simulation: Conclusion and Future Work

 \ac{BDI} agent execution can be mapped onto \ac{DES} by treating key stages of the reasoning cycle as discrete events, scheduled within the simulator.
 We identify four mapping granularities, each with distinct implications: \begin{itemize} \item \textbf{\ac{AMA}} (\Cref{subsubsec:ama}): The most coarse-grained approach, synchronising all agents at each \ac{DES} event, simplifying implementation but discarding interleaving effects. \item \textbf{\ac{ACLI}} (\Cref{subsubsec:acli}): A finer-grained model where each agent executes its full control loop independently, allowing action interleaving but not asynchronous phase execution. \item \textbf{\ac{ACLP}} (\Cref{subsubsec:aclp}): Each atomic phase (sense, deliberate, act) is a distinct \ac{DES} event, preserving concurrency and accurately modelling distributed agent behaviour. \item \textbf{\ac{ABE}} (\Cref{subsubsec:abe}): The finest-grained approach, mapping each \ac{BDI} event to a \ac{DES} event, useful for debugging but behaviourally equivalent to \ac{ACLP}. \end{itemize} Our findings demonstrate that \ac{BDI} execution can be faithfully represented in \ac{DES}, with granularity selection impacting fidelity, performance, and complexity. \ac{ACLP} ensures the highest accuracy but at a computational cost, whereas \ac{AMA} and \ac{ACLI} simplify execution but risk oversimplifying agent interactions.
 The appropriate mapping depends on the testing objectives and the trade-offs between efficiency and behavioural fidelity.

-\firstReview{ \paragraph{ \ref{rq:sim-integration}: \Paste{RQ4text} } }
+\paragraph{ \ref{rq:sim-integration}: \Paste{RQ4text} }

 Our integration of \jakta{} and \alchemist{} demonstrates that a \ac{BDI} framework can be embedded within a \ac{DES} engine by treating agent execution as a series of simulation-driven events.
 By leveraging modularity in both technologies, we enable \ac{BDI} agents to operate in a simulated environment without requiring code modifications.
 The environment is modeled within the simulator, preserving interactions with agents while ensuring portability.
-The proposed approach ensures that the same \ac{BDI} specification can be tested in simulation and seamlessly deployed to real-world hardware, reducing development overhead and minimizing the reality gap.
+The proposed approach ensures that the same \ac{BDI} specification can be tested in simulation and seamlessly deployed in the real-world environment (e.g., on distributed computing devices) reducing development overhead and minimizing the reality gap.